w3f/General-Grants-Program/grants/grants.md

 If any of these areas are of interest to you then please make a speculative application to request funding for your project.

 ### Who we are interested in funding
 The community engagement program will only consider funding companies and teams with an established track record of succesful community engagement work.
-Note that grant funding for this category is not available to individuals.
+Grant funding for this category is not available to individuals.